 What kinds of tours are available?

 There are all kinds of tours on offer and it all depends on the kind of experience you are looking for.
-You can either combine a Kruger safari with another country or even another exerience within the same country.
+You can either combine a Kruger safari with a visit to another country or even another experience within the same country.
 Read more about these options on our Kruger National Park page or contact our journey experts who can help you tailor your ideal kruger safari.